gasgiant/Markup-Attributes/README.md

 _C# only_

 Makes attributes work inside serializable classes and structs.
-See [Usage: Serializable classes and structs](serializable-classes-and-structs).
-Can be used on serialized fields of serializable classes and structs.
+See [Usage: Serializable classes and structs](#serializable-classes-and-structs).
 Can optionally hide the target's control (foldout) and remove indent from target's children.

 ```c#
 [MarkedUpField]